kamranahmedse/developer-roadmap/src/data/question-groups/devops/content/devsecops.md

 3. **Continuous Monitoring**: Monitor the pipeline and the deployed applications for security incidents using tools like Prometheus, Grafana, and specialized security monitoring tools.
 4. **Infrastructure as Code - Security**: Ensure that infrastructure configurations defined in code are secure by scanning IaC templates (like Terraform) for misconfigurations and vulnerabilities (like hardcoded passwords).
 5. **Access Control**: Implement strict access controls, using something like role-based access control (RBAC) or ABAC (attribute-based access control) and enforcing the principle of least privilege across the pipeline.
-6. **Compliance Checks**: Figure out the compliance and regulations of your industry and integrate those checks to ensure the pipeline adheres to industry standards and regulatory requirements.
+6. **Compliance Checks**: Figure out the compliance requirements and regulations of your industry and integrate those checks to ensure the pipeline adheres to industry standards and regulatory requirements.
 7. **Incident Response**: Figure out a clear incident response plan and integrate security alerts into the pipeline to quickly address potential security breaches.